andrew/ultimate-awesome/README.md

 - [awesome-smart-tv](https://github.com/vitalets/awesome-smart-tv) - :zap:A curated list of awesome resources for building Smart TV apps.
 - [javascript-dev-bookmarks](https://github.com/didicodes/javascript-dev-bookmarks) - A collection of articles that will help you get better at JavaScript.
 - [awesome-pinescript](https://github.com/pAulseperformance/awesome-pinescript) - A Comprehensive Collection of Everything Related to Tradingview Pine Script. .
-- [acu](https://github.com/francedot/acu) - A curated list of resources about AI agents for Computer Use, including research papers, projects, frameworks, and tools.
 - [awesome-hacking-lists](https://github.com/taielab/awesome-hacking-lists) - 平常看到好的渗透hacking工具和多领域效率工具的集合.
 - [awesome-information-retrieval](https://github.com/harpribot/awesome-information-retrieval) - A curated list of awesome information retrieval resources.
 - [Awesome-LLMs-on-device](https://github.com/NexaAI/Awesome-LLMs-on-device) - Awesome LLMs on Device: A Comprehensive Survey.